wdoyle42/hoddatasci/lessons/02-conditional_means_inclass.md

 * Calculate the mean of the outcome variable of retail sales: `pd%>%summarize(mean_retail=mean(retail,na.rm=TRUE))`

-* Create new variables that indicate the quantiles of another variable, using `cut` and `quantile`.
+* Create new variables that indicate the quantiles of another variable, using `ntile`.

 * Generate some tables of the conditional mean of the outcome variable by levels of the predictor variable.